jacopoMauro/dm552/README.md

 ## Exam

+To access the exam, students will have to submit and pass as a pre-requisite a project assignment, i.e., and Haskell program.

-To complete the course the student has to pass a written exam having questions covering all the topics presented in class.
-The written exam will be evaluated using a 7 grades scale with the collaboration of an external examiner.
+Finally, to complete the course the student has to pass a written exam having questions covering all the topics presented in class.
+The written exam will be evaluated using a 7 grades scale.
 No external auxiliary material (e.g., books, personal notes) will be allowed to be used during the exam.